Make Route Layer (Network Analyst)

 impedance_attribute

-The cost attribute to be used as impedance in the analysis.
+The cost attribute that will be used as impedance in the analysis.

 String